ritika196/CareerMatch-AI/README.md

 Job seekers often apply for positions without knowing how well their resume matches the requirements of a particular job.

-Traditional resume screening can also be time-consuming because recruiters need to manually compare resumes with job descriptions.
+For recruiters, manually comparing resumes with job descriptions can also be time-consuming.

-CareerMatch AI aims to simplify this process by automatically comparing resume content with job requirements and presenting the results in an easy-to-understand format.
+CareerMatch AI aims to simplify this process by automatically comparing resume content with job requirements and presenting the results in an easy-to-understand interface.

 ---

-## 🎯 Project Objective
+## 🎯 Project Objectives

 The main objectives of CareerMatch AI are:

 - Analyze resume content using Natural Language Processing techniques.
-- Compare a resume with a given job description.
+- Compare resume content with a target job description.
 - Calculate an overall resume-job matching score.
 - Identify skills present in both the resume and job description.
-- Detect important skills missing from the candidate's resume.
+- Detect relevant skills missing from the candidate's resume.
 - Classify the candidate based on the matching score.
 - Provide career-focused improvement suggestions.
-- Present the analysis through a simple and user-friendly web interface.
+- Present the analysis through a simple and professional web interface.

 ---

 ## ✨ Key Features

-### 1. Resume Analysis
+### 📄 Resume Analysis

-Users can provide their resume information through the application.
+Users can either upload a PDF resume or provide resume content through the application.

-### 2. Job Description Analysis
+### 💼 Job Description Analysis

-Users can enter the description and requirements of the target job.
+Users can enter the requirements and description of the target job role.

-### 3. Resume-Job Matching
+### 🎯 Resume-Job Matching

 The application calculates how closely the resume matches the selected job description.

-### 4. Skill Detection
+### 🧠 Skill Detection

-The system identifies technical skills mentioned in the resume and job description.
+The system identifies relevant technical skills mentioned in the resume and job description.

-### 5. Matched Skills
+### ✅ Matched Skills

-Skills appearing in both the resume and job description are displayed as matched skills.
+Skills detected in both the resume and job description are displayed as matched skills.

-### 6. Skill Gap Detection
+### ⚠️ Skill Gap Detection

-The application identifies relevant skills required by the job that are missing from the resume.
+The application identifies skills required by the job description that are not detected in the resume.

-### 7. Candidate Status
+### 📊 Candidate Classification

-Based on the matching score, the candidate is classified into categories such as:
+Based on the overall matching score, the candidate is classified as:

 - Strong Candidate
 - Potential Candidate
 - Needs Improvement

-### 8. Career Insights
+### 💡 Career Insights

-The system provides:
+The application provides:

 - Resume strengths
 - Improvement strategy